ecluse:ecluse-core

 advisoriesQuery :: Connection -> Text -> IO [AdvisoryRange] Source #

-Every advisory range recorded against a package name.
+Every advisory segment recorded against a package name.

 provenanceQuery :: Connection -> IO [(Text, Text)] Source #